 Students who walk home will be dismissed at 2:45 or after car line is finished.
 Bus riders load and depart from the front circle at 2:35 p.m.
-Car riders and van riders are dismissed at 2:40 p.m.
-A note from parents is necessary if a student is changing his/her normal means of departure.
+Van riders load and depart from the side loop at 2:35 p.m.
+Car riders are dismissed at 2:40 p.m.
+A parent note is required in order to change a child's normal method transportation.
 Otherwise, staff members are required to have students follow their normal dismissal routine.
-No change of transportation after 2:00.
-Please notify the front office if you need to change your child's transportation during the day.
-If the bus is not your child's normal mode of transportation, and he/she will be traveling home with a friend, he/she will only be allowed to ride the bus as space permits.
+No change of transportation after 2:00 p.m.
+Please notify the front office if you need to change your child's transportation during the day. \\ If the bus is not your child's normal mode of transportation, and he/she will be traveling home with a friend, he/she will only be allowed to ride the bus as space permits.
 Students must have a signed permission form in order to ride the bus.
 Forms may be found on the ACS website under transportation.
-Students who walk should follow the designated routes as they leave the school grounds and proceed directly to their homes.
-A note from parents must be on file in the office authorizing students to walk home in inclement weather.
+Students who walk should follow the designated routes as they leave the school grounds and proceed directly to their homes. \\ A note from parents must be on file in the office authorizing students to walk home in inclement weather.

 Students will not be allowed to walk home in rain/bad weather unless this documentation is on file.

-Please do not use the ACS Board Office parking lot or the Auburn Parks and Recreation parking lot for picking up or dropping off students due to safety considerations.
+\\Please do not use the ACS Board Office parking lot or the Dean Road Faculty parking lot for picking up or dropping off students due to safety considerations.
 All students are to remain in the front of the school and be picked up in the drive.